 Inventory Art

-As a professional artist, it is important to keep an inventory of your paintings and prints.
+As a professional artist, keeping an inventory of your paintings and prints is essential.

-This provides a record of your work, but it can also be helpful in terms of marketing and sales.
+This provides a record of your work, but it can also be helpful in marketing and sales.

-For example, if you are considering holding a solo exhibition, an up-to-date inventory can give you an idea of which pieces you have available and how many you would need to produce.
+For example, if you are considering holding a solo exhibition, an up-to-date inventory can give you an idea of your available pieces and how many you would need to produce.

 Likewise, if you are approached by a gallery or collector interested in purchasing your work, having an inventory on hand makes it easy to provide them with a list of available paintings and prints.

 In short, maintaining an inventory is a crucial part of being a professional artist.
-It may seem tedious, but it is well worth the effort to promote and sell your work.
+It may seem tedious, but promoting and selling your work is well worth the effort.

 Photo Archive